AleNegrini/Cloudera-Training-environment-over-Google-Cloud-Engine/README.md

 # Setup Google Cloud Engine environment
 In this course, I will install Cloudera Manager and CDH (Cloudera Distribution including Apache Hadoop) on five virtual machines (VMs) running in the cloud (Google Cloud Engine), exploiting the free trial period (around 1 month).
 These are referred to as the “cluster VMs”. <br/>
-All the VMs use the Centos 7 distribution.
+All the VMs use the Centos 7 distribution and they have the following specifications:
+    * lion: n1-standard-2 (2 vCPU, 7 GB memory)
+    * elephant: n1-standard-1 (1 vCPU, 3.75 GB memory)
+    * tiger: n1-standard-1 (1 vCPU, 3.75 GB memory)
+    * horse: n1-standard-1 (1 vCPU, 3.75 GB memory)
+    * monkey: n1-standard-1 (1 vCPU, 3.75 GB memory)